nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The following class diagram illustrated the structure of `Logic` component:
-![Structure of the Logic Component](images/LogicClassDiagram.png) Figure 5: Class Diagram of `Logic` Component
+![Structure of the Logic Component](images/LogicClassDiagram.png) Figure 5: Structure of the `Logic` Component

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T12-1/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

+The `Logic` component does the following:
 1. `Logic` uses the `Parser` API to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding an item).